Phenobarbital

 Phenobarbital, also known as phenobarbitone or phenobarb, sold under the brand name Luminal among others, is a medication of the barbiturate type.
 It is recommended by the World Health Organization (WHO) for the treatment of certain types of epilepsy in developing countries.
 In the developed world, it is commonly used to treat seizures in young children, while other medications are generally used in older children and adults.
-In developed countries it is used for veterinary purposes.
-It may be used intravenously, injected into a muscle, or taken by mouth.
-The injectable form may be used to treat status epilepticus.
-Phenobarbital is occasionally used to treat trouble sleeping, anxiety, and drug withdrawal and to help with surgery.
-It usually begins working within five minutes when used intravenously and half an hour when administered by mouth.
+It is also used for veterinary purposes.

+It may be administered by slow intravenous infusion (IV infusion), intramuscularly (IM), or orally (swallowed by mouth).
+Subcutaneous administration is not recommended.
+The IV or IM (injectable forms) may be used to treat status epilepticus if other drugs fail to achieve satisfactory results.
+Phenobarbital is occasionally used to treat insomnia, anxiety, and benzodiazepine withdrawal (as well as withdrawal from certain other drugs in specific circumstances), and prior to surgery as an anxiolytic and to induce sedation.
+It usually begins working within five minutes when used intravenously and half an hour when administered orally.
 Its effects last for between four hours and two days.

-Side effects include a decreased level of consciousness along with a decreased effort to breathe.
-There is concern about both abuse and withdrawal following long-term use.
+Potentially serious side effects include a decreased level of consciousness and respiratory depression.
+There is potential for both abuse and withdrawal following long-term use.
 It may also increase the risk of suicide.

-It is pregnancy category B or D (depending on how it is taken) in the United States and category D in Australia, meaning that it may cause harm when taken by pregnant women.
+It is pregnancy category D in Australia, meaning that it may cause harm when taken during pregnancy.
 If used during breastfeeding it may result in drowsiness in the baby.
-A lower dose is recommended in those with poor liver or kidney function, as well as elderly people.
-Phenobarbital, like other barbiturates works by increasing the activity of the inhibitory neurotransmitter GABA.
+Phenobarbital works by increasing the activity of the inhibitory neurotransmitter GABA.

 Phenobarbital was discovered in 1912 and is the oldest still commonly used anti-seizure medication.
 It is on the World Health Organization's List of Essential Medicines.